-Imprivata, the healthcare IT security company, provides healthcare organizations globally with a security and identity platform that delivers ubiquitous access, positive identity management, and multifactor authentication.
-Imprivata enables healthcare securely by establishing trust between people, technology, and information to address critical compliance and security challenges while improving productivity and the patient experience.
-Migrating to Splunk Cloud, Imprivata has seen benefits including:
+Imprivata, the healthcare IT security company, provides healthcare organizations globally with a security and identity platform that delivers ubiquitous access, positive identity management and multifactor authentication.
+Imprivata enables healthcare securely by establishing trust between people, technology and information to address critical compliance and security challenges while improving productivity and the patient experience.

 Imprivata’s DevOps and development teams collaborate to maintain the company’s tooling and automation infrastructure, employing best practices to ensure maximum performance during peak production.
 The teams have long relied on Splunk Enterprise for alerting, dashboarding, reporting service level agreements and troubleshooting.